Improve ri command

 At first, write your request here to improve ri command!

-Updated by kgrz (Kashyap K) about 4 years ago
+Updated by kgrz (Kashyap K) over 4 years ago

 We could add the

 ri commands for each method on the Ruby doc HTML pages at just under the method signature line (like shown in the image attached) or some place else.
 That way anyone who visits the Ruby doc website will come to know the

 ri tool in general.
 And they might end up using it next time onwards.
 One more side-effect of this is that the difference between the 'dot' and 'pound' style usage (

 Kernel.eval) may become clear for people new to the language.